 The next two tables reveal how men and women are distributed among different kinds of occupations in films and on prime time.
 Men are over-represented in almost all cases, but the disproportion in movies is almost always significantly worse than it is on TV.

 If you’re one of the people that contributed to Star Trek Into Darkness‘ $70.6 million opening weekend this week, this data might not be surprising.
 I didn’t count, but I suspect it falls into the 50% of films that has a cast that is at least 75% male.
 It certainly didn’t pass the Bechdel Test; the two female speaking characters, if I remember correctly, never spoke to one another at all, and so they couldn’t have spoken to each other about something other than a man (that’s the test).
 (Oh wait, I think one of the twins with tails in bed with Kirk said “hey” when he leapt out to go do something important, so that’s three women with speaking roles).

 So, like in lots and lots of films, women in Star Trek were woefully under-represented except as love interests for the two protagonists (Uhura in this movie and Carol, it was foreshadowed, in the next).
 I’m used to it, so it doesn’t really stir me up, but that doesn’t mean I have to like movies.
 I’ll stick to TV, thank you very much.
-It’s not perfect, but it’s a hell of a lot better than Hollywood.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+It’s not perfect, but it’s a hell of a lot better than Hollywood.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.